OpenPTV/working_plan/README.md

 ### liboptv

 `liboptv` is the abbreviation of OpenPTV library.
-The OpenPTV community will actively develop the library that will contain all the major algorithms for three dimensional particle tracking velocimetry, such as particle identification (or segmentation), calibration, correspondence (or stereo-matching), tracking and post-processing routines.
+The OpenPTV community had decided to actively **develop the library** that will contain all the major algorithms for three dimensional particle tracking velocimetry, such as particle identification (or segmentation), calibration, correspondence (or stereo-matching), tracking and post-processing routines.